ied206/BatteryLine-v2/README.md

 BatteryLine shows system's battery status as line in screen.

-Written in Qt 5, for Windows and Linux.
+Written in Qt 6, for Windows and Linux.

-## Version

-Latest version is v2.0.

-v1.x can be found in [BatteryLine-Legacy](https://github.com/ied206/BatteryLine-Legacy) repository.

 ## Requirement